gheenc/Computational-Methods/final_project/README.md

 Here is a view with all the options of variables.
 I considered being able to analyze multiple RUCC between each other but I didn't know how to do this without making the user face appear clunky.
 !['Analyze Page Options'](report_images/analyze_options.png)

 Once the user has chosen a variable, two RUCCs, and regions if they wish, they click the analyze button and a graph generates along with a ANOVA and linear regression anaysis.
 The graph generates as a Plotly graph so it can be interactive to users.
+All 9 variables and all 9 RUCC classifications are able to be graphed.
 The headers are also smart so they fill in as whatever variable and RUCC classification the user has chosen.
 The graph shows as a line graph of the means of distance wanted for each RUCC wanted for every year from 2013-2020.
 This allows the user to visually appreciate if there were any changes in distance needed to travel for each classification and the difference between the two classifications.
 The axes are dynamic to allow the best setting to display the graphs adequately, but this is something the user should take caution in if quickly comparing differnent graphs that they might be on different axes.
 !['Analyze Page Results'](report_images/mean_er_graph.png)

 It then displays the results of the ANOVA and linear analyses.
 Any insignificant analyses are shown in red and any significant analyses are shown in green.